codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-05-25-live-score-update.markdown

 <section>
 	<div class="para">
 	To execute the script, you first need to make changes into the variable <emphasis class="code">match_url</emphasis>, which is the URL of the json object of the match.
-This URL can be obtained from the match page of espncricinfo.com.
+This URL can be obtained from the match page of espncricinfo.com through "Inspect Element".
 	</div>
 	<div class="para">
-	After making above changes, execute the script as a regular python file
+	After making above changes, execute the script as a regular python file, and remember to make changes with respect to proxy as mentioned in the script.
 	</div>
 {% highlight text %}
 python cricnot.py